 Yes!
 Burmese pythons are enormous constrictor snakes from Asia, India, Vietnam, and southern China.
 They are not native to Florida and are causing a lot of problems in the Everglades.
 Most are 6-8 feet long but some can get to be 18 feet long!
-And they are not a skinny jump-rope thin snake, they are a thick-bodied snake.
+And they are not skinny jump-rope thin snakes–they are thick-bodied snakes.
 How do you get an 18-foot-long snake through airport security?
 You don’t.

 The theory is that these were brought to the US as babies or juveniles in the pet trade and then released into the wild (or escaped).
 The first confirmed Burmese Python in Florida was in 1979.
 Now, 43 years later there are tens of thousands!
 They are wrecking plant life and killing thousands of native animals.
 The USGS reports, “In a 2012 study, populations of raccoons had dropped 99.3 percent, opossums 98.9 percent, and bobcats 87.5 percent since 1997.
 Marsh rabbits, cottontail rabbits, and foxes effectively disappeared.”

 Could we see tens of thousands of Nile Crocodiles in Florida in 20 years?

 It’s possible we could see a large population of Nile crocodiles in the Everglades in Florida.
 They could mimic the Burmese Python invasion.
 Nile crocodiles are apex predators meaning they would have few if any predators here in the US and could adapt to eating deer instead of zebra, small manatee instead of hippos, and maybe even kill and eat smaller alligators or threatened American crocodiles.
 However, for now, there haven’t been any confirmed captures of Nile crocodiles in recent years, so this is more of a “potential” threat for now.